ZzeongB/ZzeongB.github.io/_pages/index.md

   </div>
 </div>

-I am passionate about enhancing **explainable AI** by transforming complex data into accessible, interpretable, and actionable insights for non-experts.
-Using intuitive visualizations and immersive technologies, I aim to make vast datasets practically useful and impactful.
+I am passionate about enhancing **explainable AI**.
+I aim to make AI accessible and reliable, creating systems that seamlessly collaborate with humans.

 Currently an undergraduate at Seoul National University, fully funded by the Presidential Science Scholarship.